How To Get Sky-High Payouts, Without The Risk…

 Today, I want to revisit an asset class that provides both income and stability.

 This overlooked group has been fertile ground for profitable High-Yield Investing recommendations over the years.
 I shied away when rates were rising.
-But given the indefinite pause in the Federal Reserve’s rate-tightening campaign, it’s coming back into favor.
+But given the record-low interest rates thanks to the Federal Reserve, it’s coming back into favor.

 If you haven’t guessed, I’m talking about preferred stocks.